cybozu-go/meows/docs/design.md

     on GitHub periodically.
   - `Pod` sweeper: A component to sweep Pods which exceeds the deletion time limit periodically.
+- Slack agent
-- Slack agent: Server for notifying user whether jobs are failed or not and accepting extending requests from outside of Kubernetes.
+  - Notifier: HTTP Server which accepts requests from Runner `Pod`s and notify user whether jobs are failed or not via Slack Webhook.
+  - Extender: WebSocket client which watches Slack button events and extends the lifetime of a `Pod`.

 Diagram: T.B.A